landawn/mi-erp/README.md

 * If **half of the production code is boilerplate / highly similar**, then production LOC per dev over 10 days could drop from **6,750 → 3,375 LOC** (50% reduction).
 * If **AI generates 50% of the test code**, test LOC per dev drops from **6,750 → 3,375 LOC**.
-* Under those optimistic assumptions, per-developer hand-written LOC over the 10 days becomes:
+* Under those optimistic assumptions, per-developer hand-written LOC over the 10 working days becomes:

   * **3,375 production + 3,375 test = 6,750 LOC** each.